elliott-huge/winry25tc/README.md

 Within the `Other` folder, there is a .hex and a .json VIA config file for this keyboard (either with or without the RGB capabilities).

-These were provided courtesy of Mike AKA Atomic Shrimp and /u/katapiro.
+These were provided courtesy of Mike AKA Atomic Shrimp and /u/katapiro

-Useful discussion found [here](https://www.reddit.com/r/AtomicShrimp/comments/p338lc/cheap_aliexpress_macro_keyboard/) on Reddit.